Isaac Artom: Life

 Artom was born on 31 December 1829, in Asti, Kingdom of Sardinia.
-His father Raffaele was an educator.
+His father, Raffaele, was an educator.
 The Artom family had a number of members who achieved distinctions in various fields, including physicist Alessandro Artom, Rabbi Benjamin Artom, diplomat and historian Ernest Artom, composer Camillo Artom, attorney Eugenio Artom, biologist Cesare Artom, and scholar Elia Samuele Artom.

-Artom was ready for the university when he was sixteen; but as Piedmont higher schools excluded Jews at the time, he went to Pisa in 1846, to study law at the University of Pisa.
+Artom was ready for the university when he was sixteen, but as Piedmont higher schools excluded Jews at the time, he went to Pisa in 1846, to study law at the University of Pisa.
 When the Revolution of 1848 broke out, he joined the students' battalion under Professor Giuseppe Montanelli (despite his frail constitution) and participated in the Battle of Curtatone and Montanara.
 He resumed his law studies after the war, and graduated from the University of Turin in 1853.

 From 1850 to 1857, Artom wrote articles for the Opinione, that supported Cavour's policies.
 In 1858, he became Cavour's personal secretary.
 The clerical organ L'Armonia attacked him for being a Jew, although Cavour defended him.
 He played an important part in negotiations with Austria in 1861.
 In 1862, following Cavour's death, he became head of the Italian Legation in Paris.
-In 1867, he became the Italian ambassador at Copenhagen, the first Jew to hold that position in a modern state.
+In 1867, he became the Italian ambassador to Copenhagen, the first Jew to hold that position in a modern state.
 Following the Unification of Italy, he served as under-secretary of state in the Ministry of Foreign Affairs from 1870 to 1876, holding that office through various personnel changes in the ministry.
 He became the first Jew to be appointed a member of the Italian Senate in 1877.
 He also represented Italy during peace negotiations with Austria in 1866, and was sent on a diplomatic mission to Vienna upon the outbreak of the Franco-Prussian War.
 He was ambassador at Karlsruhe, vice-president of the Provincial Council of Alessandria, and Provincial Councilor of Alessandria.